 We've already mentioned that Straight My Teeth have the cheapest removable braces in the UK, costing £999 for a complete package.
 Another good brand is Straight Teeth Direct.
 They cost a little more, but they guarantee an orthodontist (not just a general dentist) will oversee your treatment.
 You may also have heard of Smile Direct Club.
-They are one of the biggest names in remote orthodontics here and in the US, but they don't get the best reviews, especially when it comes to customer service.
+They are one of the biggest names in remote orthodontics here and in the US, with strong marketing behind the brand.
+Unfortunately, Smile Direct Club reviews in the UK are not very reassuring, especially when it comes to customer service.

 If you're leaning towards in-office treatment, you can easily search for Invisalign providers in your area.
 They have a big network so you should have several to choose from nearby.
 Then, book an appointment for a no-obligation consultation and treatment plan.